-House poised to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity
+House votes to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity

 In 27 states, a person can be denied housing because of their sexual orientation or gender identity.
 They can be denied access to education in 31 states and the right to serve on a jury in 41 states, according to a statement released last week by the office of Rep. David N. Cicilline (D-R.I.), the chief sponsor of the measure.

-Katie Shepherd contributed to this report.
+Mike DeBonis, Michelle Boorstein and Katie Shepherd contributed to this report.